-- 1. Amendment proposals become subject to ratification procedures when the faculty senate, by a two-thirds majority, approves amendment suggestions offered by one or more of its members, or when the faculty senate, in a regular or called meeting, receives in writing a petition containing an amendment proposal offered by the requisite number of faculty members. - 2.
+- A. Amendments to this constitution shall be initiated by: - 1.
+The faculty senate or - 2.
+Petition of ten percent of the voting members of the faculty. - B. Amendment procedures: - Amendment proposals become subject to ratification procedures when the faculty senate, by a two-thirds majority, approves amendment suggestions offered by one or more of its members, or when the faculty senate, in a regular or called meeting, receives in writing a petition containing an amendment proposal offered by the requisite number of faculty members. - 2.
 The faculty senate, when in receipt of a petition seeking to offer an amendment proposal for faculty consideration, may request the petitioners, if they have not already done so, to appear before the faculty senate in a hearing on their proposal for the purpose of effecting, with the concurrence of the petitioners, language clarification or substantive changes in the petitioners' proposed amendment.
 Regardless of the outcome of such hearings, or whether the request for such is heeded, the faculty senate will not refuse to submit for faculty approval any legitimate petition.
 The faculty senate must, therefore, take official cognizance of the proposed amendment in the final language in which it is offered by the petitioners; and it must submit the proposal for ratification according to the procedures specified in the Constitution. - 3.
-The source of initiation notwithstanding, copies of formally proposed amendments must be distributed through faculty senate auspices to the faculty at least seven days in advance of their consideration in a ratifying election that must take place not less than twenty-eight days before the end of the current spring or fall semester existent when the amendment was proposed; or, in emergencies (the faculty senate to designate by a motion to this effect passed with two-thirds of its members concurring), within twenty-one days from the date on which formally proposed.
+The source of initiation notwithstanding, copies of formally proposed amendments must be distributed through faculty senate auspices to the faculty at least seven days in advance of their consideration in a ratifying election that must take place not less than twenty-eight days before the end of the current spring or fall semester existent when the amendment was proposed; or, in emergencies (the faculty senate to designate by a motion to this effect passed with two-thirds of its members concurring), within twentyone days from the date on which formally proposed.